-The Santa Fe County Road Maintenance

-Division includes 39 staff members rotating

-8-hr. shifts with snow removal operations

-lasting as long as necessary.
-The snow

-removal begins with the priority one

-streets, the high-volume traffic streets, and
+The Santa Fe County Road Maintenance Division includes 39 staff members rotating 8-hr. shifts with snow removal operations lasting as long as necessary.
+The snow removal begins with the priority one streets, the high-volume traffic streets, and

-then filters down to priority two and local streets.

 LIFE CYCLE COSTS